-The most common and well-studied cause of leukemia is benzene.
+One of the most common and well-studied causes of leukemia is benzene.
 The American Cancer Society reports that blood cancers caused by benzene and benzene-containing industrial chemicals like crude oil, refined petroleum products, naphtha, gasoline, jet fuel, aviation gas, toluene, xylene and other aromatic hydrocarbons include:

 - Acute Myeloid Leukemia (AML);